The Irish "Celtic Tiger" economy of 1995 to 2008

 overlooking the sea at Bray.

-I love her music:
+I love her voice and her music,

 but I am afraid